Dave Orr

-Early years
+Early life

 Orr was born in Brooklyn, New York, in 1859.
 His father was an Irish immigrant who worked as a brownstone stonecutter.
 Orr grew up in Brooklyn and began his baseball career playing for minor league teams, including the Brooklyn Alaskas and teams in Newark, New Jersey, and Hartford, Connecticut.

 Professional baseball

 New York Gothams

 In 1883, Orr signed with the New York Gothams of the National League.
 He made his major league debut with the Gothams on May 17, 1883.
 He played in only one game for the Gothams and was then transferred to the New York Metropolitans.
 Both teams were under common ownership by the Metropolitan Exhibition Company.

 New York Metropolitans

 Orr spent most of his career with the New York Metropolitans of the American Association.
 He joined the Metropolitans during the 1883 season and served as the team's first baseman through the 1887 season.

 1884 season

 In 1884, Orr's first complete season in the major leagues, he had arguably the best year of his career.
 He won the American Association batting crown with a .354 batting average and also led the association with 112 runs batted in (RBI), 162 hits, and 247 total bases.
 Despite hitting a career high nine home runs, Orr narrowly missed a Triple Crown as Long John Reilly hit 11 home runs.